BrooksLabUCSC/flair/README.md

 Outputs (1) `bed12` of corrected reads, (2) `bed12` of reads that weren't able to be corrected, (3) `psl` of corrected reads to be supplied in flair-collapse.

 #### <a name="short"></a>Short-read junctions
-To use short-read splice sites to aid with correction, use [junctionsFromSam.py](https://github.com/BrooksLabUCSC/labtools/blob/master/junctionsFromSam.py) to extract splice junctions.
+To use short-read splice sites to aid with correction, one option is [junctionsFromSam.py](https://github.com/BrooksLabUCSC/labtools/blob/master/junctionsFromSam.py) to extract splice junctions from short-read alignments.

 **Usage:**
 ```sh